JogoShugh/CoderDojoPonceSprings.Events/2013.09.07/README.md

 ## Workshops for this event:

-Click a workshop title to see full details about any software to download or other resources to look at before arriving:
+Click a workshop title to see full details about:

+* Suggested prerequisite online lessons or practice projects to try before you arrive
+* Any software to download on your computer for the workshop
+* Or, any other relevant resources to look at before arriving

 ### Beginners